AkshayKumarTripathi/LibraryManagementSystem/README.md

 #####  Add Members Page

-* Disabled Delete buttons implies that the user has taken a book and the user cannot be deleted until they have returned the book.
+* Disabled Delete buttons implies that the member has taken a book and the member cannot be deleted until they have returned the book.

 ![404 Image Not Found](https://github.com/AkshayKumarTripathi/LibraryManagementSystem/blob/main/images/Members.png)

 ### Return Book Page

-* If the member wants to return the book the librarian can head to the return book page and click on return, upon return a summary page is displayed which shows the current balance of the user and the total amount paid to the library, the fees for renting a book is calculated by the formula => 500₹ (initial charges) + 10₹ X (The number of days for which the book was issued)
+* If the member wants to return the book the librarian can head to the return book page and click on return, after return a summary page is displayed which shows the current balance of the user and the total amount paid to the library, the fees for renting a book is calculated by the formula => 500₹ (initial charges) + 10₹ X (The number of days for which the book was issued)

 #####  Return Page